 The 8th grade Spanish 1/2 curriculum here at Hughes assists students to actively practice and learn to greet others, tell time, express likes and dislikes, and ask and answer simple questions on a variety of topics.
 This curriculum is standards driven and concentrates on written and oral skills spanning from phonetic principles, conjugation of verbs and to the application of such in literary context.
 Spanish 1/2 will also touch on multidimensional perspective of language, culture and religion including Latin, South, North, Central, America, Europe, and other Spanish speaking peoples of the world.
 This class will emphasize both historical content and comprehensive skills that develop a student’s critical thinking abilities.
 This course is recommended for students anticipating completion of the highest levels of Spanish including Advanced Placement and/or college entrance.
 This course meets the “a-g” approved foreign language credit courses in the same language for admission to most four-year colleges and universities.

-Exploratory Spanish or Spanish FLEX is a 12-week or Trimester long non-intensive introduction to Spanish emphasizing basic communicative-based language competencies and exposure to Spanish culture.
+Exploratory Spanish is a semester long non-intensive introduction to Spanish emphasizing basic communicative-based language competencies and exposure to Spanish culture.
 The course is designed for students who have had minimal or no instruction or contact with the Spanish language and culture but wish to become familiar with basic skills and concepts.
 The course goals and objectives are based on the overarching National Standards for Foreign Language also known as the Language Continuum or the 5 C’s (Communication, Cultures, Connections, Comparisons, and Communities).
 This course does not meet the “a-g” approved foreign language credit courses in the same language for admission to most four-year colleges and universities.